 Transfer Student Registration

-The Course Limits listed above are as of November 24, 2015.
 The most accurate course limits are always available on Self-Service Banner (SSB).
 Please log into your SSB account and look for Class Schedule in your menu.
 You may focus your search by block, degree requirement, instructor, vacancies only, etc. Please be sure to pay attention to any prerequisites a course may have.

 Please read the "General Information for Transfer Students", below, it may answer some of your questions before you call.